 - Rather complicated to use to maximize rebate

-Combination of Cashback and Miles: HSBC Visa Platinum Credit Card
+Best Cashback Card for Singapore Power and Utility Bills: HSBC Visa Platinum Credit Card

 While HSBC Visa Platinum Credit Card doesn't have the best reward on dining, it still is a great card to consider because it's so versatile.
 It compensates for its low 2% rebate on dining with an extremely high 5% cashback on monthly utility bills (the highest we've seen for this category), another respectable 5% cashback on groceries and 21% off on petrol.
 Not only that, HSBC Visa Platinum card is very unique in that it also earns you 0.4 miles for every S$1 you spend, and could double up as a travel card.
 Finally, the cherry on top is its 2-year fee waiver plus perpetual waiver with an annual spend of S$12,500 (about S$1,000 a month).

 Pros of HSBC Visa Platinum Credit Card

 - 5% cashback on utilities like cable, internet and mobile bills